These Are the 23 Best Four-Star Hotels in NYC

 • Book now

-Each of the hotel’s 113 guest rooms feature geometric Art Deco accent wallpapers, Tivoli Bluetooth speakers, and rotary-style phones, bathrooms with classic black and white subway tile, and bath products from nearby C.O.
-Bigelow, the oldest apothecary in America.
+Each of the hotel’s 113 guest rooms feature geometric art deco accent wallpapers, Tivoli Bluetooth speakers, and rotary-style phones, bathrooms with classic black and white subway tile, and bath products from nearby C.O.
+Bigelow, the oldest apothecary in the USA.
 Select rooms have private terraces, deep-soaking tubs, and views of the Empire State Building.
-There’s no gym, passes to a nearby Planet Fitness gym are available to guests.
+There’s no gym, but passes to a nearby Planet Fitness gym are available to guests.—Devorah Lev-Tov

 The Wallace

-A king room at the Wallace in NYC with wood floors and large windows.
+A gray and white king room at the Wallace, with wood floors and large windows

 A king room at the Wallace in NYC